eah13/eah13.github.io/research.md

 layout: page
 ---

-I am broadly interested in the ways information systems condition social reality.
+I am broadly interested in the ways information systems intra-act with other aspects of social reality.
 I study sites and situations where actions are taken because of information and information systems.
 I employ theoretical, qualitative, and sociotechnical methods in my work.

-You can find my recent publications on [Academia.edu](https://utexas.academia.edu/elliott) and [Google Scholar](https://scholar.google.com/citations?user=OBskYc4AAAAJ&hl=en&authuser=1).
+You can find my recent publications on [Academia.edu]({{site.academia}}) and [Google Scholar]({{site.scholar}}).

 # Certainty and Information